6eh01der/myldapsync/README.md

 This Python module allows you to synchronise MySQL users with users in an LDAP directory.

-Require MySQL 8 with installed and configured simple or sasl LDAP Authentication Plugin or PAM plugin (pam also supported in MySQL 5.7).
+Require MySQL 8 with installed and configured simple or sasl LDAP Authentication Plugin or PAM plugin (pam also supported in MySQL 5.7 and MariaDB).

 Percona Server for MySQL: